oinone/oinone-docs/en/DevManual/Reference/Back-EndFramework/module-API.md

           tables: 0..7
           table-separator: _
         "[demo.ShardingModel2]":
-          ds-nodes: 0..1       # Declare the database creation rules corresponding to the testShardingDs library
+          ds-nodes: 0..1       # Declare the database creation rules corresponding to the testShardingDs database
           ds-separator: _
           tables: 0..7
           table-separator: _
     rule:
-      pamirsSharding: # Configure the database and table sharding rules for the pamirsSharding library
+      pamirsSharding: # Configure the database and table sharding rules for the pamirsSharding database
         actual-ds:
-          - pamirs # Declare that the pamirsSharding library corresponds to the pamirs data source
+          - pamirs # Declare that the pamirsSharding database corresponds to the pamirs data source
         sharding-rules:
           # Configure sharding rules, the following configuration is consistent with sharding-jdbc configuration
           - tables: